0utl1er/kwattz-mvp-project/README.md

 If you're an investor or partner and would like access, please contact us at info@kwattz.com

-All rights reserved © kWattz, 2025.
+All rights reserved © kWattz⚡2025